argoproj/argo-cd/docs/operator-manual/rbac.md

 The expected `<object>` value in the policy structure is replaced by `<app-project>/<app-name>`.

-For instance, these permissions would grant `example-user` access to get any applications, but only be able to see logs in the `my-app` application part of the `example-project` project.
+For instance, these permissions would grant `example-user` access to get any applications, but only be able to see logs in `my-app` application part of the `example-project` project.

 ```csv
 p, example-user, applications, get, *, allow
 p, example-user, logs, get, example-project/my-app, allow
 ```

-#### Application in any namespaces
+#### Application in Any Namespaces

 When [application in any namespace](app-any-namespace.md) is enabled, the expected `<object>` value in the policy structure is replaced by `<app-project>/<app-ns>/<app-name>`.
-Since multiple application could have the same name in the same project, the policy below make sure to restrict the access only to `app-namespace`.
+Since multiple applications could have the same name in the same project, the policy below makes sure to restrict access only to `app-namespace`.

 ```csv
 p, example-user, applications, get, */app-namespace/*, allow